HarshitRinge89/Miscellaneous/README.md

 24. checkArmstrongNumber - Java

+25. Calculate and print the *average CPU usage* of all processes where the PROGRAM name is *Java*.

 🎮 Applications

-24. Contact Manager – Java
+26. Contact Manager – Java

-25. Terminal-Based RPG – Java
+27. Terminal-Based RPG – Java